|

 Today I am sharing how to install a barn door and you will be amazed at how an easy sliding barn door installation project can change the look of your room.
-We are tackling a barn door installation without removing door trim and this step by step tutorial will show you how to update any doorway in your home including closet doors and bathroom doors.
+We are tackling a barn door installation without removing door trim and this step by step tutorial will show you how to update an original door in your home including closet doors and bathroom doors.

 Do you have a traditional single swing door in your home that when opened, creates a traffic jam?

-The sliding barn door that we are installing is perfect for any doorway in your home, especially a basement, closet or bathroom doorway.
+The sliding barn door that we are installing is perfect for any door opening in your home, especially a basement, closet or bathroom door opening.

 How to Install a Sliding Barn Door Over Existing Trim